gaurav2721/notification_service/README.md

 1. Logging with different log levels for eg info, debug
 2. Constants package
+3. Input validation has been done for the notification and template apis

 Future enhancements
 1. Creating a requestId for observability
 2. Adding a CORS check for apis

+Basic project structure explaining what each package is doing :

+notification_service/
+  main.go
+  services/ -> creates a service container that basically has reference to all the external service objects and internal objects for eg email,slack,apns,fcm,user,consumer, notification_manager validation/ -> has the logic to validate inputs for notification and template apis

 ```
 notification_service/